Ōharae no Kotoba: History

 There are several theories about the formation of the exorcism text.
-Some say that its author was Ametane-no-mikoto, the grandson of Ame-no-Koyane, while others say that it was Tokiwa-otairen.
-It is also claimed that Nakatomi Kanoren presented the exorcism text to Tenji and used it for the semi-annual exorcisms.
+Some say that its author was Ame-no-Tane, the grandson of Ame-no-Koyane, while others say that it was Nakatomi Tokiwa.
+It is also claimed that Nakatomi Kane presented the purification text to Tenji and used it for the Great Purification rituals that took place every six months.